 representatives.
 It must be approved by the Labour Inspectorate

 (Inspection du travail) and may be challenged in court by employees, as

 Michel, Footballer, captain of the French national team from 1979 to

 1987, and team manager from 1988 to 1992.
 Platini played for the French

 first division clubs of Nancy and Saint-Etienne, before moving on to an

 international career at Juventus.
-He is currently (2008) chairman of
+He later went on to serve as chairman

 des Chemins de fer de

 famous French railway company, which became part of the national SNCF

 has been available in France since 2004 as a means of getting round